-After their arrival we allow them time to pith camp and then we sat down to discuss the activities for the next few days.
+After their arrival we allowed them time to pitch camp and then we sat down to discuss the activities for the next few days.
 We decided to do a trip through Ndumo the next day.

-We spend the rest of the day in camp to allow Tienie and Elize to rest after their long trip (780km) from Bethlehem.
+We spent the rest of the day in camp to allow Tienie and Elize to rest after their long trip (780km) from Bethlehem.

 Day 4 (Friday – 27 December 2019)

-After a late wakeup we had some breakfast and then Pieter and Tienie went to Reception to ask the manager (Chris) it he could assist for permits to visit Kosi Mouth, which he agreed to do.
-Once the date of the visit to Kosi Mouth we could plan the rest of our days.
+After a late wake up we had some breakfast and then Pieter and Tienie went to Reception to ask the manager (Chris) if he could assist for permits to visit Kosi Mouth, which he agreed to do.
+Once the date of the visit to Kosi Mouth was established we could plan the rest of our days.

 We then went for our drive through the Ndumo Game Reserve.
 Our first stop was the viewing tower close to the entrance gate.
 From here you have a good view of the reserve and the pans.
 From there we drove to Red Cliffs via the Mtikini 4×4 track.